WangSiYuan123456/git_practice/README.md

 # git_practice
-this3 repo is used to practice git
+this repo is used to practice git work1